cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 **Experiment**

-* Change the above program so that the test logic is inverted with the output remaining the same, in other words `alice_age` falling outside the range 6-11 results in a positive condition test.
+* Change the above program so that the test logic is inverted, while the output remains the same; in other words `alice_age` falling outside the range 6-11 results in a positive condition test.
 Hint: you will need to use the `or` keyword and change the order of the output statements.

 * Now change `and` to `&&` in the original program.
 Does it still compile and run?
 Which style do you prefer?